Ethra8/english-grows/README.md

 - The logo had previously been created by the creator of this site with the free version of [Canva](www.canva.com) for her personal freelance website as a certified teacher of English as a second language.

 ## Acknowledgements
-- Some nice tutors and mentor Patrick Sheridan at Code Institude for their patiente, and insights.
+- Some nice tutors and mentor Patrick Sheridan at Code Institude for their patience and useful insights.
 - I have searched thorough [Bootstrap 4 documentation](https://getbootstrap.com/docs/4.6/getting-started/introduction/).
 - I have searched thorough [Django 5.1 documentation](https://docs.djangoproject.com/en/5.1/).
 - I have searched Stackoverflow, Youtube, W3School, Geeksforgeeks among other sites when encountering issues or knowledge blockers.